-You are cordially invited to attend the annual meeting of stockholders of Gogo Inc., to be held on May 29, 2014, at 9:00 a.m.
-Central time, at the Westin Chicago Northwest, located at 400 Park Blvd., Itasca, Illinois 60143.
-All holders of our outstanding common shares as of the close of business on April 7, 2014 are entitled to vote at the meeting.
+You are cordially invited to attend the annual meeting of stockholders of Gogo Inc., to be held on June 16, 2015, at 9:00 a.m.
+Central Time, at the Westin Chicago Northwest, located at 400 Park Blvd., Itasca, Illinois 60143.
+All holders of our outstanding common shares as of the close of business on April 17, 2015 are entitled to vote at the meeting.

 Your vote is important.
-Whether you plan to attend the annual meeting or not, you may access electronic voting via the internet or the automated telephone voting feature, both of which are described on your enclosed proxy card, or you may sign, date and return the proxy card in the envelope provided.
+Whether you plan to attend the annual meeting or not, you may access electronic voting via the internet, which is described on your enclosed proxy card, or you may sign, date and return the proxy card in the envelope provided.
 If you plan to attend the annual meeting you may vote in person.

 Registration and seating will begin at 8:30 a.m.
-Central time.
+Central Time.
 Each stockholder will be asked to sign an admittance card and may be asked to present valid picture identification.
-Stockholders holding stock in brokerage accounts will need to bring a copy of a brokerage statement reflecting stock ownership as of the April 7, 2014 record date.
+Stockholders holding stock in brokerage accounts will need to bring a copy of a brokerage statement reflecting stock ownership as of the April 17, 2015 record date.
 Cameras and recording devices will not be permitted at the meeting.